SATA 2.5 refers to the size of the hard drive. In other words, it relates to the form factor in INCHES.

-SATA 2.5″ hard disk use the spinning platters and they are most commonly found on laptops.
-As the name suggests, each disk platter is of 2.5 inch diameter.
+SATA 2.5″ hard disks use spinning platters, and they are most commonly found on laptops.
+As the name suggests, each disk platter is of 2.5-inch diameter.

 Due to their smaller size compared to 3.5″ desktop drives, they are intended for portable devices.

-2.5″ HDDs are slow and at best can reach speeds of about 100 MB/s and yet they are found on majority of the laptops out there.
+2.5″ HDDs are slow and, at best, can reach speeds of about 100 MB/s, yet they are found on most laptops.

 SATA 2.5″ SSDs

 SATA 2.5″ SSDs use no mechanical parts.
-They do not have any spinning disk platters and instead use electronic chips for data storage.
+They do not have spinning disk platters but use electronic chips for data storage.

 2.5″ SSDs are much faster compared to their 2.5″ HDD counterparts.

-The simple reason for this is so that it can easily fit in the available 2.5″ drive bays already available on your laptop and desktops.
+The simple reason is that it can easily fit in the 2.5″ drive bays already available on your laptop and desktops.

 Can You Fit 2.5″ SSDs and HDDs in 3.5″ Drive Bays?

-Majority of the desktop cases, particularly old cases, offer only 3.5″ drive bays for the large hard disk drives.
+Most ancient desktop cases offer only 3.5″ drive bays for large hard disk drives.

-Fortunately, to securely install a 2.5″ SATA SSD (or a SATA HDD) in your desktop you can get a 3.5″ – 2.5″ drive bay adapters such as the one shown below:
+Fortunately, to securely install a 2.5″ SATA SSD (or a SATA HDD) in your desktop, you can get a 3.5″ – 2.5″ drive bay adapter such as the one shown below: